 Feature Article of Tuesday, 23 October 2012

-Columnist: Yeboah, Stephan
+Columnist: Yeboah, Stephen

 That Ghana’s decentralization programme is fraught with inefficiencies is never a far cry from reality.
 The decentralization programme which began in 1988 had an objective of promoting effective and accountable local government in the country with the ultimate goal of clamping down on poverty.
 Rather the significance of decentralization has been stultifying.
 Livelihoods in rural areas and even urban communities have increasingly been subjected to a quagmire of crushing poverty while the few so-called elites – stuck in their intellectual conservatism – amass fleeting wealth to themselves.